SmoothWAN/SmoothWAN/README.md

 </details>

 <details>
-<summary>Why Speedify?</summary>
+<summary>Speedify compared to current consumer-grade bonding solutions</summary>
-- SDWAN-esque: Having one exit IP address like any VPN, sessions are uninterrupted.
-Data is mirrored across WANs for sensitive connections such as VoIP, video calls, and games for "seamless data migration" on fault while simulatenously aggregating (splitting) bulk data across WANs for the speed of the combined WANs as bulk data transfers tolerate instability.  <br>
+- SD-WAN and traffic aware: Having one exit IP address as a VPN unlike a load balancer, connected network sessions are uninterrupted.
+Sensitive data is mirrored across WANs for VoIP, video calls, streaming, and games for seamless failover and lossless connectivity when combining lossy WANs.
+While non-sensitive data is aggregated across WANs for the speed of the total combined WANs, including single data streams/sockets.  <br>
-- Per-WAN rating system that's based on jitter, latency, stability, and speed variations over a period of time to prevent an unstable WAN from impacting total aggregation performance. (e.g increases faulty WAN suspend intervals between repetitive failures)<br>
+- Per WAN quality rating system that's based on jitter, latency, stability, and speed variations over a period of time to prevent an unstable WAN from impacting total aggregation performance. (e.g will suspend a WAN on multiple failures, resume and suspend delay is increased on multiple failures) <br>
-- Per-WAN VPN transport protocol for best performance in Auto mode; Protocols: HTTPS(disguise as web browsing), UDP, TCP, TCP Multiple.<br>
+- Per WAN VPN transport protocols for optimal connectivity when used with strict ISPs or bad middleware, used protocols: Auto, HTTPS(disguises as web browsing), UDP, TCP, TCP Multiple. <br>
-- "TCP Multiple" transport protocol feature, as known as parallel transfer channels allows maximum speed to be achieved on high latency, lossy, and far VPN region servers with commonly used TCP congestion controllers. <br>
+- "TCP Multiple" transport protocol as known as parallel transfer streams allows maximum speed to be achieved on high latency, lossy, and far region VPN servers (with loss based CCA host settings and out-of-order packets). <br>
 - Automatic packet aggregation weighing for largely asymmetric and heterogenous WANs.
-Slowly adapts to speed variations. <br>
+Slowly adapts to speed variations when using cellular/wireless. <br>
-- A buffer to prevent TCP reordering on aggregation. <br>
+- No out of order packet delivery on aggregation. <br>
-- An option for using a WAN for speed boosts only and backup only mode (low data consumption, depends on primary WAN quality rating). <br>
+- An option for using a WAN for speed boosts only and backup only mode, data consumption usage depends on primary WAN quality rating in backup mode for seamless failover. <br>
+- Switching critical settings such as protocols, modes, and adding or removing new WANs without disruption. <br>
-- TCP transport mode implements pacing.
-Effects: low UDP-over-TCP latency overhead, no TCP-over-TCP speed degradation. <br>
+- TCP transport modes implements pacing for low bufferbloat. <br>
-- Instant server region selection for region restricted services.
-Other solutions require fixed IP/server setup. <br>
+- Instant server region selection for region restricted services. <br>
-- Switching critical settings such as protocols, modes, and adding new WANs without measurable disruption. <br>
+- Relatively affordable and does not require setting up a server. <br>
 </details>

 <details>
 <summary>Build from source using OpenWRT's imagebuilder</summary>
   - Grab your imagebuilder device target archive from: https://downloads.openwrt.org/releases/21.02.1/targets/ <br>
-  - Copy files, packages, and the corresponding build.sh and .config from devconfigs folder for your device to imagebuilder root. <br>
+  - Clone repo and copy files_, packages_, and the corresponding build.sh, .config and repository_.conf for your device to imagebuilder root. <br>
   - Run "sh build.sh" <br>
-  - Images will be located in bin/<device target> <br>
+  - Images will be located in bin/<device target>
+  - Note: For compiling SmoothWAN packages, follow SmoothWAN-feeds repo instructions.
+Pre-compiled packages are included for easy customization and imagebuilder-only setup. <br>
 </details><br>

 [Donate ☕ beans](https://www.paypal.com/paypalme/talalmsb/1)